erebus-sh/nyron/README.md

 ### Can I use this without GitHub?

-Not yet.
-Nyron currently depends on GitHub for repository metadata and enriched commit information (author links, avatars, commit URLs).
-Support for other platforms is planned.
+No. Nyron requires GitHub for repository metadata and commit information.
+A GitHub token is mandatory for all operations.

 ### Does it work with monorepos?